ZeroAssumptions/aide-de-camp/README.md

 ## Components

--**core**.
+- **core**.
 Traits and error types meant to be used by aide-de-camp eco-system.
--**runner**.
+- **runner**.
 Optional module (`runner` feature enabled by default) that contains default implementations of runner, job router and types required for their work.

 [^1]: Currently only SQLite supported (`aide-de-camp-sqlite`), but PostgreSQL coming soon!